waltgracesubmarine/Shane-Updated/SA_RELEASES.md

    * New laneless UI!
    * Torque control for Corolla TSS2 and RAV4
    * Fixes for prime SIMs
- * Merge in toyota-steer-faults, Toyota steering faults are a thing of the past!
+ * Merge in upstream/toyota-steer-faults, Toyota steering faults are a thing of the past!
+ * Merge in upstream/h90d, test out an experimental feature for Hyundai to raise your maximum steering angle
  * Change from PID control to torque control for Camry Hybrid

 Stock Additions 0.8.13